galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 > ### {% icon hands_on %} Hands-on: Deploying a Tool
 >
-> 1. Create and edit a new file in `files/galaxy/config/testing.xml` with the following contents:
+> 1. Create the directory `files/galaxy/tools/` if it doesn't exist and edit a new file in `files/galaxy/tools/testing.xml` with the following contents:
 >
 >    ```xml
 >    <tool id="testing" name="Multicore Tool">